 - 1. Make an appointment with your faculty advisor to discuss options. - 2.
-Complete the Change in Progression form (see Appendix E); be sure to obtain the advisor's signature. - 3.
-Notify, and submit the signed Change in Progression form, to the Pre-Licensure ProgramCommittee Chairperson.
+Complete the Change in Progression form (see Appendix C); be sure to obtain the advisor's signature. - 3.
+Notify, and submit the signed Change in Progression form, to the Pre-Licensure Program Director.
 Documents must be submitted one week prior to the next regularly scheduled Pre-Licensure Program Committee meeting.
 This allows Pre-Licensure Program Committee members time to carefully review all materials prior to the meeting. - 4.
-The Pre-Licensure Program Committee Chairperson will notify the Pre-Licensure Program Coordinator and the School of Nursing Chairperson of the upcoming appeal. - 5.
-The student has the right to present information at the meeting where recommendations are made regarding his/her progression in the School of Nursing.
+The Pre-Licensure Program Director will notify the Pre-Licensure Program Committee Chairperson(s) to add the upcoming appeal to the meeting agenda. - 5.
+The student has the right to present information at the meeting where recommendations are made regarding their progression in the School of Nursing.
 The student will be given 15 minutes of committee time to present this information.
 The student may be accompanied by another individual.
-If the student chooses to be accompanied by another individual, the student must inform the Pre-Licensure ProgramCommittee Chairperson by 4:30 p.m. the day before the meeting as to who will be attending.
+If the student chooses to be accompanied by another individual, the student must inform the Pre-Licensure Program Director by 4:30 p.m. the day before the meeting as to who will be attending.
 It is recommended that no more than one additional person be present at the meeting. - 6.
 The Pre-Licensure Program Committee will make a recommendation for progression based on a review of the: - Change in Progression request - Academic record of the student - Factors contributing to the student's failure(s) - Supporting documentation, if provided by the student - Student advisor and faculty member statements - 7.
-The Pre-Licensure Program Committee Chairperson will notify the Pre-Licensure Program Coordinator and the School of Nursing Chairperson of the Committee's recommendation. - 8.
-The student can expect a written response from the Pre-Licensure Program Committee within one week following the date of the committee review. - 9.
+The Pre-Licensure Program Committee Chairperson will notify the Pre-Licensure Program Director of the Committee's recommendation. - 8.
+The student can expect a written response from the Pre-Licensure Program Director within one week following the date of the committee review. - 9.
 If the student is dissatisfied with the Pre-Licensure Program Committee's recommendation, the student may appeal to the School of Nursing Chairperson. - 10.
-When the repeated course(s) has been successfully completed, written notification by the student must be made to the faculty advisor and the Pre-Licensure Program Coordinator, who notifies the School of Nursing Chairperson and the Pre-Licensure Program Committee.
+For successful appeals, when the repeated course has been successfully completed, the PLP Director will direct the student regarding registration options dependent on the clinical space available.